SubigyaGautam/web-scraper/README.md

+# This repo is for learning purpose only

 # Flight Data Scraper
 scrape_flights.py : This script scrapes flight details from ScholarTrip and saves  flights to a CSV file.